Meet our Team

 Nigel is a specialist in transformational change in the public sector dating back to first wave of e-services in 2004 and more recently core customer facing services such as Tax Free Childcare.

 Nigel is a Fellow of the British Computer Society and additonally holds Chartered IT Professional status.
-He is also a graduate of the Major Projects Leadership Academy at Oxford University (2014) and a High Risk Reviewer with the IPA.
+He is also a graduate of the Major Projects Leadership Academy at Oxford University (2014) and a High Risk Team Leader and Reviewer with the Infrastructure and Projects Authority.

 He is married with two grown up daughters and currently lives in Essex where he spends his spare time playing or watching as much sport as he can get away with.
 A passionate cricketer who plays regularly for Essex Seniors.